19hours/sg-statutes/Acts/Trustees Act.md

 (e) when carrying out his duties under section 41M (Review of agents, nominees and custodians, etc.).

-(2) For the purposes of sub-paragraph (1), entering into arrangements under which a person is authorised to exercise functions or is appointed to act as a nominee or custodian includes, in particular —
+(2) For the purposes of sub-paragraph (1), entering into arrangements under which a person is authorised to exercise functions as an agent or is appointed to act as a nominee or custodian includes, in particular —

 (a) selecting the person who is to act;